thomasread99/linux_pam_nfc/README.md

 # linux_pam_nfc
 ## DESCRIPTION
 This program uses Linux Pluggable Authentication Modules (PAM) to authenticate users via the use of Near-Field Communication (NFC).
-It can be uses which traditional NFC smart cards, as long as they are configured correctly, although the intended use of this program is with the OS_auth_application Android App.
+It can be used with traditional NFC smart cards, as long as they are configured correctly, although the intended use of this program is with the OS_auth_application Android App.

 ## PREREQUISITES
 In order to use this program, you must have: